nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 The transactions described in [RFC004](rfc004-verifiable-transactional-graph.md) do refer to previous transactions.
 This system can be used to detect conflicts and to resolve them.
 For DID Documents additional transactional requirements are added:

 * Updates to DID Documents MUST refer in their transaction to the transaction of the previous version.
-(In addition to the HEADs)
+They SHOULD also refer to the latest transactions as described by [RFC005]().
 * In case of a conflict, the conflict can be resolved with an additional transaction referring to the all the conflicting transactions.

 The algorithm for conflict detection can be referred from these requirements: